XPX-MMC-SDET/javascript-intro/ReadMe.md

 - Clone this repo
 - Install depedencies: `npm install`
 - `cd` into your student directory
-- Execute the JavaScript program: `node app.js`
+- Execute the JavaScript program: `node data-types.js`
+- `Exercise 1` will be displayed in the console.

+# Notes
+- Built using Node v16.13.2